bergesinstitute/graf-method/book-5-unit-1.md

 4. Did you brush your teeth?
 5. They always look at themselves in the mirror.
 6. I used to like country music.
 Now, I only like hip hop.
 7. I like apples.
-My friend Peter doesn’t like apples.
+My friend Peter doesn't like apples.
 8. My sister likes to dance.
 She used to dance more in the past, but she still dances a little.
 9. Last night I washed my face.
 I always wash my face at night.
 I like to wash my face.

 ## 3. Escribir cinco oraciones en presente, cinco en pretérito perfecto y cinco en pretérito imperfecto.

-Usa locuciones temporales (time expressions) en todas las frases.
+Usa locuciones temporales (time expressions) en todas las oraciones.

-## 4. Traducir.
+## 4. Traducir, usando pronombres de objeto directo.
 Puedes usar un diccionario.

 Objeto directo, con cosas: